TimothySubekti0322/SEA-Cinema/README.md

 ## Getting Started

+first of all you need to have node.js installed on your computer.

-Install my-project with npm. first of all you need to go to root directory. then run this command below
+Install all depedencies with npm.
+You need to go to root directory. then run this command below

 ```bash
   npm install